mskilab-org/nf-gos/docs/output.md

 #### Trim adapters

 [FastP](https://github.com/OpenGene/fastp) supports global trimming, which means it trims all reads in the front or the tail.
 This function is useful since sometimes you want to drop some cycles of a sequencing run.
-In the current implementation in Sarek
+In the current implementation
 `--detect_adapter_for_pe` is set by default which enables auto-detection of adapter sequences.
 For more information on how to fine-tune adapter trimming, take a look into the parameter docs.

 The resulting files are intermediate and by default not kept in the final files delivered to users.
 Set `--save_trimmed` to enable publishing of the files in: